-MARK5901 Customer Behaviour B MARK5907 Seminar in Contemporary Marketing Issues.
-MARK8926 Seminar in Marketing Theory MARK8927 Methods of Marketing Research submit a thesis and take such units as they are prescribed by the Higher Degree Committee to support that thesis.
+MARK5901 Issues in Consumer Behavior MARK5907 Seminar in Contemporary Marketing Issues.

+MARK8926 Seminar in Marketing Theory MARK8927 Methods of Marketing Research

+2. In addition, students must either submit a project report and take submit a thesis and take such units as they are prescribed by the Higher Degree Committee to support that thesis.